ifm/documentation/GeneralDoc/docker.md

 ### 1. Generate ssh key-pair

 All user specific ssh keys are located at `~/.ssh`.
-This is the place, where the private key for the connection to the VPU should be stored.
+This is the place where the private key for the connection to the VPU should be stored.
 It is possible to specify different locations for the keys too, however `ssh` is looking into `~/.ssh` first.

 To generate an ssh key-pair, use `ssh-keygen`: